dvaraka/the-merchant/README.md

 # notes
 Hi i guess
-This is my 'repo'
+This is my ✨repo✨
-I'm going to publish my notes here ig
-Yeah